-- 8. All cables should be neatly secured to the mast when complete. - 9.
-Recheck that all the U-bolts, nuts, and clamps are secure for the entire system. - 10.
+- 12. All cables should be neatly secured to the mast when complete. - 13.
+Recheck that all the U-bolts, nuts, and clamps are secure for the entire system. - 14.
 The logger is ready to begin logging. - If you configured the logger to launch with a button start, the Button Start light should be blinking.
 To start logging, press and hold the button inside the logger enclosure for a second until all lights flash (the logger cover must be off to access the button). - If you configured the logger to launch in delayed start mode, the Delay Start light should be blinking.
 The logger will start automatically at the date/time you entered. - If you did not set up the logger with a button or delayed start, connect the logger to the computer or Palm handheld and launch it.
-See Chapter 3 for details on connecting to the logger and launching. - 11.
+See Chapter 3 for details on connecting to the logger and launching. - 15.
 Once the logger is launched, make sure the OK status light is blinking.
 This indicates the logger is recording data properly.
-You may need to cup your hand over the top of the logger to see the lights in full sunlight. - 12.
-Screw on the logger cover if you removed it earlier, making sure the desiccant pack is inside the logger enclosure to minimize internal condensation (remove desiccant pack from its foil pouch before installing).
-Make sure all logger openings are covered and the sensor dome nut is secure.
+You may need to cup your hand over the top of the logger to see the lights in full sunlight. - 16.
+If the logger is being used in a wet environment, place several dry desiccant packs inside the logger enclosure (remove desiccant pack from its foil pouch before installing). - 17.
+Close the logger door and tighten the four cover screws.